 Some curricula include an internship component, and most have a business administration core.
 In general, a student seeking admission into this degree program needs to have earned a high school diploma or a GED.

 Bachelor of Business Administration in Finance programs aim to give students a fine-tuned understanding of how domestic and global finances work.
 General education requirements must be met in addition to the finance major courses.
 Common courses in the major can cover topics such as:

 - Financial statement analysis

 Popular Career Options

 Program graduates can seek employment in multiple professional settings, since finance professionals are necessary in a wide variety of businesses and organizations.
 Graduates can find careers in payroll, real estate, budget analysis, investor relations and financial reporting, among other areas.
 They may fill such roles as:

 - Personal financial advisor

 Career and Salary Outlook

-The BLS additionally lists job growth projections of 27% and 8% for personal financial advisors and loan officers, respectively, between 2012 and 2022.
-During the same decade, financial analysts are expected to see a 16% rise in employment, the BLS indicates.
+The BLS additionally lists job growth projections of 7% for personal financial advisors and 8% for loan officers between 2018 and 2028.
+During the same decade, financial analysts are expected to see a 6% rise in employment, the BLS indicates.

 Continuing Education Information